pankajarm/kaggle-mnist-with-simple-neural-network/README.md

-# mnist-with-simple-neural-network-scipy-only
+# kaggle-mnist-with-simple-neural-network

+Result = 97.2799

-Mnist Data with Simple Neural Network based on pure python and scipy, no pandas, numpy or deep learning packages intended..
+Submission for Kaggle mnist Challenge, with Simple Neural Network based on pure python and scipy, no pandas, numpy or deep learning packages (tensor flow, Theano, Toch) intended..